MartinThoma/MartinThoma.github.io/content/2020-05-16-python-requirements.md

 $ pip install -r requirements.txt
 ```

-It is meant to be used: TODO

-There are nice tools like `piprot` which tells you how outdated the requirements are.
+There are nice tools like `piprot` which tells you how outdated the
+requirements are.
+I would not create a `requirements.txt` manually, but instead
+a `setup.py` or a `requirements.in` and let `pip-compile` create the
+`requirements.txt` with all the transitive dependencies.
+You can then also use
+`pip-compile -U` to upgrade the dependencies.

 ### setup.py